11 Best Microscopes for Kids: Reviews and Buying Guide

 • Limited magnification settings.

-9.Thames & Kosmos Kids First Big & Fun Microscope Science Experiment Kit
+20. Thames & Kosmos Kids First Big & Fun Microscope Science Experiment Kit

 Thames & Kosmos 634032 Kids First Big & Fun Microscope

-Much like the Talking Microscope, we looked at earlier, the Thames & Kosmos Kids First Big & Fun Microscope Science Experiment Kit isn’t a real microscope but is more of a slide viewer with a science-specific focus.
+Much like the Talking Microscope we looked at earlier, the Thames & Kosmos Kids First Big & Fun Microscope Science Experiment Kit isn’t a real microscope but is more of a slide viewer with a science-specific focus.

 Not that this is a bad thing.

-Designed with early learners in mind, the toddler-friendly kit helps spark their interest in STEM activities from a young age through the vibrant, storybook-like experiments and a vast assortment of colorful slides.
+Designed with early learners in mind, the toddler-friendly kit helps spark their interest in STEM activities from a young age through vibrant, storybook-like experiments and a vast assortment of colorful slides.

 Pros: